How it works

 2. The worker provisions an isolated container environment.

-Access Your Jupyter Notebook
+Access Your Jupyter Notebook or SSH terminal

 Once active, your rental card shows: